Families should not automatically think that their loved one has taken a huge nosedive in memory. Sometimes it’s delirium, instead of dementia.

 The second way is non pharmacological.

-That way is to modify the patient’s environment at the hospital.
-The environment can be modified by :
+The hospital environment can be modified by :

 - using clocks and calendars to improve orientation to time and day,

 - opening the curtains to let natural light into their room,